acnash/RDrugTrajectory/README.md

 Please see the R vignette, API and forth coming publication.

 ## Code style
 The conventional R code style with original Java/C++ code blocks (showing my age).
 I do not use the R dot-notation for naming variables and I have avoided the %>% infix notation where possible.
-The initial release

 ## API Reference
 Please see the available R vignette and forth coming publication.
 An API will be added here in due course.